EnigmaCEO/SAGProtocol/README.md

 **Demo Mode:** The frontend runs in demo mode using a pre-configured test account.
 No wallet needed!

 - Demo Account: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`
-- Initial Balance: 1000 USDC
+- Initial Balance: 1000 mDOT

 **Note:** Hardhat node is ephemeral.
 If you restart it, you must redeploy contracts and get new addresses.